-The Problem of Late Payment, Long Payment Terms and what your business can do about it
+The Problem of Late Payment, Long Payment Terms and What Your Business Can do about it

 • Posted

+As a small or medium business, you have probably come up against the significant issue of being paid late by your customers.
 You have probably also been forced to accept very long payment terms by larger businesses because of the imbalance of power in contract negotiations.

 Long payment terms and late payments have a serious knock-on effect on your cash flow.
 You become unable to invest in new equipment and staff, you may have to increase overdrafts or take on new bank loans and, for some businesses, it may mean salary cuts, redundancies and insolvency.
 In short, the future growth of your business is directly affected by long payment terms and late payments.

 There is a culture of late payment and long payment terms in the United Kingdom.
 Why this has come about is unclear but it is a stark difference to our European neighbours, where they see prompt payment as a badge of honour and good business.
 For this reason, the Government recently opened a consultation into this area to see if changes to legislation needed to be enacted.
+Unfortunately, the results were mixed and it is unlikely we will see any changes to current payments legislation.
+However, there are some things we can learn from that consultation and some things that businesses need to be reminded of in order to protect their business interests.
+The overwhelming majority of SMEs simply chase the debtor, repeatedly asking for payment, but there is much more that you can do.

 We set out below some key steps you can take if your business is currently suffering from late payments and long payment terms: